 The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-There are two general methods that apply to the calculation of the taxable value of benefits in kind in the absence of specific rules such as scale charges or set methods of calculation in the legislation.
+There are two general methods that apply to the calculation of the taxable value of benefits in the absence of specific rules such as scale charges or set methods of calculation in the legislation.
 These general methods are ‘cost to the employer’ and ‘money’s worth’.

 This rule was developed before the benefits code (in ITEPA 2003) was written.
 Case law (see Rogerson) established that an employee should be taxed on the ‘money’s worth’ of the item in question.
 This was the amount that the employee could realise from the benefit in question.
 In other words, ‘money’s worth’ is generally the second-hand value of the benefit.